mscuthbert/dada-typescript/README.md

 * Footnotes
 * TROFF Formatting (no plans to integrate)

+## Differences with c Parser + Clarifications
+* Unknown rule errors are found only on generation, not parsing.
+A script may therefore pass sometimes but fail others depending on if the unknown rule is called.
+* The original parser treated `#` as a comment, despite not being in the spec.
+Found in test/maptest.pb, test/test.pb.
+    Updated tests to not use them.
+* The original parser treated parametric rules as resource rules (for instance `BOLD(xxx)` was in format.pbi was not prefaced by `%resource`).
+This reading is retained here.
+* The original parser did not allow parameters in inline choices (`[ x | y ]` expressions).
+Since this was called a restriction "in the current release" and it just worked in the Typescript interpreter, we're leaving it in.
+The original parser also did not allow parameters to be used as variables in inline code.
+(It could be gotten around by aliasing with silencing, like `FOOTNOTE(text): ?tx=text { FOOTNOTE_TEXT=FOOTNOTE_TEXT + tx }`

+## License
+The software here is released under the BSD 3-clause license.
+The pb scripts-- with the exception of securities.pb and sample.pb are by Andrew C. Bulhak and therefore follow his original BSD Old (4-clause) license w/ his copyright. musicology.pb is a hybrid of his pomo.pb and substantial new work by MSAC.

+## Author

+Michael Scott Asato Cuthbert (w/ AI assistance -- a babbler writing a babbler!)

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.